Rupali2507/Machine_Learning_course/Statistics/1_statistics.md

 ```
-Statistics is a field that deals with collector, organization, analysis, interpretation and presentation of he data.
+Statistics is a field that deals with collector, organization, analysis, interpretation and presentation of the data.

 It helps in decision making